 This is a non-exclusive framework agreement, and The Coal Authority is unable to guarantee the volume and value of allocated work.
 Tenderers may submit a bid for single, multiple or all lot(s).

 We may also split some of the lots regionally, so suppliers do not have to necessarily be able to cover the whole of the UK.

+This framework is to be co-used by NRW (further details will be published in the ITT)

 The estimated framework value, over a 4 year period, is £4m (4 million).